Tango and Coffee: Is ‘El tigre Millán’ this year’s ‘Tormenta’ ?

 1939: 440Hz becomes the standard – sort-of

 In May 1939 an international conference in London recommended a tuning of 440Hz.
-Although it seems that at least some bandoneon manufacturers continued at 435Hz, the tango orchestras had already decided to retune – we still don’t know why, but clearly this decision was in tune (as it were) with the zeitgeist.
+Although it seems that at least some bandoneon manufacturers continued at 435Hz, some of the tango orchestras had already decided to retune – we still don’t know why, but clearly this decision was in tune (as it were) with the zeitgeist.
 Analysis of the D’Arienzo transfers of CTA by Frank Jin has established that the D’Arienzo orchestra recorded its last session at 435Hz on 3rd March 1939, waxing the milonga Meta fierro and the tango Dos guitas.
 The next session of 18th April was recorded at 440Hz.
 These dates would be consistent with the orchestra recording one session immediately after carnival (which took place in Feburary), with the bandoneons then being sent to the tuners whilst the band took its customary post-carnival break – the only holiday of the year for a working tango orchestra.

 Working on bandoneón reeds – photo Hanna White, courtesy Christoph Pass